-We used t-tests, chi-squared tests, Fisher's exact test, and Wilcoxon Rank Sum tests to analyze drop out in the study before the option to reset preferences.
-We used paired t-tests to compare the number of categories selected before and after the option to reset preferences, and McNemar tests to compare preferences for specific categories of results before and after the opportunity to reset them.
-Paired t-tests compared overall satisfaction of process and information.
-Fisher's exact test compared the association between rationales and preference changes, organized into four groups: (1) revised preferences to receive fewer categories of results, (2) did not change their preferences, (3) revised preferences, but added as many categories of results as they removed (balanced), and (4) revised preference to receive more categories of results.
-P values for Fisher's exact tests were computed using Monte Carlo simulation on 2,000 replicates.
-We considered associations between preference changes and rationales significant only if comparisons were observed in statistical analyses that both included and omitted "neither agree nor disagree" responses, given that such responses often reflect confusion rather than ambivalence (Sturgis, Roberts, & Smith, 2014).
+We used t tests, chi-square tests, Fisher's exact test, and Wilcoxon Rank Sum tests to analyze dropout in the study before the option to reset preferences.
+We used paired t tests to compare the number of categories selected before and after the option to reset preferences, and McNemar tests to compare preferences for specific categories of results before and after the opportunity to reset them.
+Paired t tests compared overall satisfaction of process and information.
+Fisher's exact test compared the association between rationales and preference changes, organized into four groups: (a) revised preferences to receive fewer categories of results; (b) did not change their preferences; (c) revised preferences, but added as many categories of results as they removed (balanced); and (d) revised preference to receive more categories of results; p values for Fisher's exact tests were computed using Monte Carlo simulation on 2,000 replicates.
+We considered associations between preference changes and rationales significant only if comparisons were observed in statistical analyses that both included and omitted neither agree nor disagree responses, given that such responses often reflect confusion rather than ambivalence (Sturgis, Roberts, & Smith, 2014).
 All analyses excluded participants who dropped out of the study before the option to reset preferences.
-Given the exploratory nature and large number of analyses, statistical significance was set at p=0.001.
+Given the exploratory nature and large number of analyses, statistical significance was set at p = .001.